24Shivesh/CRUD-Operations/README.md

-CURD operation using Mongoose, node.js, express.js and ejs Practice CRUD opertion using it
+CURD operation using Mongoose, node.js, express.js and ejs.
+Practice CRUD opertion using it